a-bunting/class-organiser/README.md

 ## Tech Usage

-MsartSort is a Angular frontend with a NodeJS REST API backend creation.
+SmartSort is a Angular frontend with a NodeJS REST API backend creation.
 It uses a MySQL database to store all data.

 # Intro Video